 200M World Championships Qualification

 A time of 22.9 is the aim for the final tomorrow.
 As Ernest Obiena already made the qualifier for world champs with 5.71m at Asian Games for men’s pole vault equalling the required mark.
-Henceforth any other athlete by virtue wishing to qualify for the Philippines needs to also pass the qualifying standards set by the IAAF.
+Henceforth, under wishing to qualify for the Philippines, any other athlete needs also to pass the IAAF’s qualifying standards.
 There are absolutely no wild cards or shortcuts allowed.

-In addition, Zion finished 11th of 46 in the preliminaries, 24 athletes will run seeded finals and the top 12 from that will progress to the NCAA Finals in Austin in a few weeks.
+Besides, Zion finished 11th of 46 in the preliminaries, 24 athletes will run seeded finals, and the top 12 from that will progress to the NCAA Finals in Austin in a few weeks.

 Zion was only 4th at the 2017 SEA Games with a time of 24.26.

-Zion has now exceeded the winning time of Le Tu Chinh of Vietnam in the 2017 SEA Games of 23.32.
+Zion has now exceeded Le Tu Chinh of Vietnam’s winning time in the 2017 SEA Games of 23.32.

 - 2017 – 23.74